adamgeorgeson/versionkeeper/README.md

 [VersionKeeper]
 =============

-Simple application to keep track of live deployments.
+Simple application to keep track of Sageukie live deployments.
 This is set up for a particular project, but feel free to modify for your own projects purpose.
 Just make sure your readme.md links back to this repo.
 If you have suggestions on making this a better tool then raise an issue in github, or contribute with a pull request.